Shaviaditya/Version-Control-System/README.md

 ## Version Control System

+Kronos is an indigenous Version Control System(like git) written in C++.
+It uses various filesystem manipulation techniques and inbuilt C++17 libraries to emulate the basic functionalities of git taking advantage of the filesystem hierarchy to imitate a VCS .
 This project is inspired from a project called Imperium which was part of the popular 10 days of Code 2020, event organized by the GNU/LINUX USERS' GROUP, NIT Durgapur.

 ## Setup the project